Truss will take action on energy bills this week – Daily Business

 “It is also about more offshore wind and moving faster on all those projects.”

-She said she is “absolutely determined” to sort out the problem.
+She said she “absolutely determined” to sort out the problem.
 On taxes, she said she would provide a full plan “within a month” on how she intended to reduce taxes and get the British economy moving forward.

 She is expected to reverse the rise in national insurance contributions introduced by her rival for the leadership Rishi Sunak, the former Chancellor.